Misfittech/nano_stepper/README.md

 ### encoderdiag
 This command will read and report the AS5047D internal registers for diagnostic purposes.

-### microsteps
-This command gets/sets the number of microsteps the smart stepper will use for the step command and the step pin.
-The number of microsteps does not affect the resolution of the controller but rather how fine you can set the position.

 ### spid
 This command sets the Kp, Ki, and Kd terms for the simple positional PID controller.